airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 ## Conclusions

-Thanks to all these indicators, we can say that the idea of “free beer” from ChaosDAO was successful, and people actively used it, even though some of the beer wasn’t drunk.
+Thanks to all these indicators, we can say that the idea of “free beer” from ChaosDAO was successful, and people actively used it, even though some the beer didn't run out.
 And thanks to the sensors and the Robonomics team, you can see quantitative and qualitative indicators of this event with data saved in the Kusama network.